mariajosematar/mariajosematar/readme.md

-# Hello, welcome to my profile!👋
+# Hello, welcome to my profile!👋 🌱
-## 🌱 Noteworthy Projects:

-Some of the remarkable projects I have recently undertaken:
+## Some of the remarkable projects I have recently undertaken:

 SmartEat - Implemented using Python: Developed an intelligent food management system that incorporates advanced algorithms to assist households and businesses in efficiently tracking food inventory, managing expiration dates, and analyzing consumption patterns.